Project development is underway for the final 110 km link (Stage 4), including:

 A Preliminary Environmental Impact Assessment to identify any environmental factors that may impact the alignment is complete.

-As part of the WA Environmental Protection Authority and Commonwealth Department of Agriculture, Water and Environment assessment, we have completed vegetation, flora and fauna surveys.
+As part of the WA Environmental Protection Authority (EPA) and Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW) assessment, we have completed vegetation, flora and fauna surveys.
 These help to determine what we can do to avoid or minimise environmental impacts.

 Incorporating and managing cultural heritage